streamnative/pulsar-resources-operator/docs/pulsar_geo_replication.md

 ```

-### Enable the geo replication at topic level
+### Enable Geo-replication at the topic level

-You can create a new topic or update the existing the topic with the field `geoReplicationRefs`.
-It will assign the topic to `cluster2-sn-platform`.
+You can create a new topic or update an existing topic by adding the field `geoReplicationRefs`.
+It will add the topic to `cluster2-sn-platform`.

 ```yaml
 apiVersion: resource.streamnative.io/v1alpha1